Created by perfumer Dana El Masri,

-explores the multiplicity of the senses through convergence of scent, music & culture.
+Jazmin Saraï explores the multiplicity of the senses through the convergence of scent, music & culture.

-Jazmin Saraï embodies the union between the queen of white flowers and the king of musical genres, Jazz, wafting along in unison through the inner walls of a palace (Saraï).
-Each perfume is an olfactive reimagining...
-An homage to the artists that inspired them.
+(Jazz-min Sar-eye) embodies the union between the queen of white flowers and the king of musical genres, Jazz, wafting in unison through the inner walls of a palace (Saraï).
+Each perfume is an olfactive reimagining; a homage to the artists and cultures that inspired them.

 Scent and sound, invisible mediums, elicit raw emotions from deep within.
 Combined, they offer a glimpse into the world of synesthesia*, highlighting the power of music and the effect of the sense of smell on our subconscious.

 *Synesthesia is the merging of the senses.
 Some people perceive life through multiple senses at a time.
-It's involuntary for the most part but most syntesthetes find it to be a gift.
+It's involuntary for the most part, yet most synesthetes find it to be a gift.

 Dana El Masri is a perfumer trained at the Grasse Institute of Perfumery.
 She is an interdisciplinary artist with experience in several cross-modal practices, as well as a published fragrance writer.
 She has been an AO judge for several years and is the winner of a Jasmine Literary Award and a Perfumed Plume.